 Don’t just send out your CV in response to job listings.
-Get leads through your connections, and prove that you can do the work by actually doing some.
+Get leads through your connections, and prove that you can do the work actually doing some.
 When you get an offer, negotiate.

 Join a community of people working in the same area as you.
 You’ll get hundreds of connections at once.
-We’ve seen hundreds of people become far more motivated, altruistic and successful by getting involved in our community of effective altruists.
+We’ve seen hundreds of people become far more motivated, altruistic and successful getting involved in our community of effective altruists.

 The first step involves outlining the ultimate career goal you have.
 This is the dream job, the ideal career you’d like to have.
-You can discover your career goal by focusing on two perspectives: understanding who you are and defining your dream career.
+You can discover your career goal focusing on two perspectives: understanding who you are and defining your dream career.

 To better comprehend your identity and personality, and how this relates to suitable careers, you should answer the following questions: